How To Stop Dog Chewing Permanently! ULTIMATE Guide

 I was so ecstatic that she was finally going to be able to enjoy being a puppy!
-What I wasn’t ecstatic about was the naughty puppy problems that followed.
+What I wasn’t ecstatic about were the naughty puppy problems that followed.

-Sammy literally wanted to chew on everything!
-It was so bad that she would be napping in your lap trying to chew on your shirt while half awake!
+Sammy wanted to chew on everything!
+It was so bad that she would be napping in your lap trying to eat on your shirt while half-awake!

-I figured that with time she would just grow out of the puppy chewing stage, but as the weeks went by her bad habit never subsided.
+I figured that with time, she would just grow out of the puppy chewing stage, but as the weeks went by, her lousy habit never subsided.

 I bought new clothes and forgot the bag on the couch overnight, she got in it and destroyed 3 shirts and 1 pair of shorts!

-The weird part was that she wasn’t trying to rip the cloths apart, she was trying to pull off the tags… and ended up biting little holes in the cloth in the process.
+The weird part was that she wasn’t trying to rip the cloths apart.
+She was trying to pull off the tags and ended up biting little holes in the fabric in the process.

 The last straw was when she chewed a hole in the wall in the middle of the night when she woke up from her sleep.